 ** Science GPA will include all physical sciences and biological sciences courses.

 - Tier I applications contain excellent academic records based upon these GPA criteria.
 Initially, we assume that, generally speaking, a student with a previous record of academic excellence is more likely to be able to successfully complete our program than one with a less excellent record.
 Many Tier I applicants tend to be invited to participate in a personal interview.

 - Tier II applicants have good academic records based upon their academic indices.
 In deciding whether a given Tier II application warrants further review, the academic record is thoroughly evaluated to determine if factors, such as academic rigor, work responsibilities, and family commitments, might have contributed to a more modest performance.
 Fewer Tier II applicants are invited for an interview.

-- Tier III applications are those in which the GPA and GRE score do not support a presumption of academic success.
+- Tier III applications are those in which their GPAs do not support a presumption of academic success.
 While these records are very closely scrutinized for evidence to support an argument for extenuating circumstances, fewer Tier III applicants tend to be invited for an interview.